Field theories of active particle systems and their entropy production: Discussion, summary and outlook

+Coarse graining is known to distort entropy production in a highly non-trivial way \cite{CocconiSalbreuxPruessner:2022}.
+In the continuum limit, just like in \SMref{app_ring}, divergences are to be expected.
+This may be circumvented by the introduction of an abritrary UV cutoff \cite{AlstonCocconiBertrand:2023,SuchanekKroyLoos:2023}, which renders the entropy production just as arbitrary.
+In general, there is no relationship between the entropy production of an effective theory based on smooth particle densities and the particle dynamics it approximates, as the entropy production in the smoothened theory depends heavily on the choices made for the approximation.
+That said, we do not question the use an Onsager-Machlup functional to calculate the entropy production \cite{NardiniETAL:2017} of a process whose field is the degree of freedom.

-In future research we may want to exploit further the general expressions for the entropy production of multiple interacting particles, such as \Eref{entropyProduction_for_pairPot} and those derived in \SMref{MultipleParticles}.
+In future research we may want to exploit further the general expressions for the entropy production of multiple interacting particles, such as \Eref{entropyProduction_for_pairPot} and those derived in \APref{MultipleParticles}.
 One may ask, in particular, for bounds on the entropy production by an ensemble of interacting particles and the shape of the pair-interaction potential to maximise it.
 The present framework can also be extended to the grand canonical ensemble, where particles are created and annihilated, as they branch and coagulate.
-From a theoretical point of view, it might be interesting to consider the case of non-sparse occupation by identical particles.
 The grand challenge, however, is to extend the present framework to non-Markovian systems, as to calculate the entropy production in systems where not all degrees of freedom are known, such as the orientation-integrated entropy production of Run-and-Tumble particles in a harmonic potential \cite{Garcia-MillanPruessner:2021}.

 \onecolumngrid